VrushankPatel/Maxine/README.md

 * **Clustering Support**: Enable multi-worker clustering for better CPU utilization by setting `CLUSTERING_ENABLED=true`.
 * **Environment Configuration**: All configuration options can now be set via environment variables for easier deployment and management.
 * **Service Regions and Zones**: Support for multi-datacenter deployments with region and zone parameters in service registration and discovery.
  * **Service Configuration Management**: Added endpoints for setting, getting, and deleting service-specific configurations at `/api/maxine/serviceops/config/*`.
  * **Webhook Notifications**: Added webhook support for real-time notifications on service registry changes.
 Register webhooks via `/api/maxine/serviceops/webhooks/add` and receive POST notifications for register, deregister, and health status changes.
+ * **Redis Support**: Added Redis integration for distributed registry storage, enabling multiple Maxine instances to share the same registry data for high availability and scalability.

 ## Setup for development